abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/clojure-formatting-cljstyle.md

 - multi-line lists as data structure `'()` or `()` inside `case` formatted with two spaces;
   - *solution*: use if possible `(list ...)` or ignore expression with metadata: `^:cljstyle/ignore`;
-- the formatter throw an exception when auto-resolve namespaces for a map is used `#::{}`;
+- the formatter throw an exception when auto-resolve namespace for a map is used `#::{}`;
   - *solution*: use full qualified map name ` #:some-module{}`.

+One thing yet which is not actually a downside, but sometimes I miss it: ability to keep line length and align code to it.

 ### Editors

-In the official repository, there is a page about using cljstyle with vim and emacs.
+In the official repository, there is a [page](https://github.com/greglook/cljstyle/blob/master/doc/integrations.md) about using `cljstyle` with `vim` and `emacs`.
 I will show simple configs to format a current file or the whole project on a keypress in VS Code and IDEA.